harbour/core/contrib/hbfbird/readme.txt

-See component details in readme.txt of sddfb contrib.

 README 2003-12-23 - Harbour Low Level API for Firebird and Interbase RDBMS

 This work is not finished yet.
 It's planned to be similar to Harbour TMysql routines.